lachie83/kubernetes.github.io/content/en/docs/concepts/services-networking/dual-stack.md

 Let's look at several examples to demonstrate the behavior of various dual-stack Service configurations.

-   * This Service specification does not explicitly define `.spec.ipFamilyPolicy`.
-Kubernetes will assign a cluster IP for the Service from the first configured `service-cluster-ip-range` and set the `.spec.ipFamilyPolicy` to `SingleStack`.
-[Services without selectors](/docs/concepts/services-networking/service/#services-without-selectors) and [Headless Services](/docs/concepts/services-networking/service/#headless-services) with selectors will behave in this same way.
+This Service specification does not explicitly define `.spec.ipFamilyPolicy`.
+When you create this Service, Kubernetes assigns a cluster IP for the Service from the first configured `service-cluster-ip-range` and set the `.spec.ipFamilyPolicy` to `SingleStack`.
+[Services without selectors](/docs/concepts/services-networking/service/#services-without-selectors) and [headless Services](/docs/concepts/services-networking/service/#headless-services) with selectors will behave in this same way.

 {{< codenew file="service/networking/dual-stack-default-svc.yaml" >}}